-- 1. Start the FlexApp Packaging Console. - 2.
-Start the packaging process. - 3.
-Package the dependent application on the FlexApp Packaging Console.
-(For example, .NET) - 4.
-Extend the same package to include the target application.
-(For example, Paint.NET) - 5.
-Perform test launches of the application.
+- 1. Start the FlexApp Packaging Console.

+- 2. Start the packaging process.

+- 3. Package the dependent application on the FlexApp Packaging Console.
+(For example, .NET)

+- 4. Before finishing the capture, install the target application.
+(For example, Paint.NET)

+- 5. Save and finalize the FlexApp Layer.